Wisconsin Trade Schools, Colleges & Universities

 The cost of living in this state is lower than the national average.
-For example, in Wisconsin, a studio apartment rents for an average of $588 a month.
-Compare that to the U.S. average of $821.
+For example, in Wisconsin, a studio apartment rents for a median of $727 a month.
+Compare that to the U.S. median of $934.

 How easy is it to get around in Wisconsin?